Live Better Electrically

 Vintage Los Angeles ad for DWP Energy Crisis, 1972

 By the mid-1970s, the tide had turned.
 In California, utility companies banded together in an effort to get customers to curtail useage and use less juice.
-To reach the youngest consumers, the Federal Energy Administration created a new hero… a hand-drawn symbol called “Energy Ant”, created by designer Tony Ranfone, former combat cartoonist in Vietnam.
+To reach the youngest consumers, the Federal Energy Administration created a new hero… a hand-drawn symbol called “Energy Ant”, created by designer Tony Ranfone, a former combat cartoonist in Vietnam.

 In Los Angeles, matchless homeowners found themselves with skyrocketing bills thanks in part to the LA DWP’s restructuring of its rates.
 Those long-standing all-electric homeowners who once received a flat or reduced rate now found themselves in a different semi commercial category.